xandaschofield/CS181AK-GitCommandLab/quiz.md

 1. What is the SHA for the last commit made by Prof. Xanda on this repo?
-(For this and future questions, the first 5 characters is plenty - neither Git nor I need the whole SHA.)
+(For this and future questions, the first 5 characters is plenty - neither Git nor I need the whole SHA.) a351d

-2. What is the SHA for the last commit associated with line 9 of this file?
+2. What is the SHA for the last commit associated with line 9 of this file? d1d83

 3. What did line 12 of this file say in commit d1d83?
+"2.
+I should really finish writing this."

-4. What changed between commit e474c and 82025?
+4. What changed between commit e474c and 82045?
+Two lines in the file process_movie_data: one to cast x["Gross"] as an int, and one to change top_five to end at -6, not -5.

 ## Predicting merges